General

 A network peripheral can also be a device that can be connected to a computer in the network either through the ports using data interface cables or using wireless media.
 Examples are: printers and scanners.

-•Printers:A printer is an output device that produces hardcopy output usually on physical print medium such as paper. printer in network can serve many computers which submit their print jobs to it.
+•Printers:A printer is an output device that produces hardcopy output usually on a physical print medium such as paper.
+A printer in a network can serve many computers which submit their print jobs to it.
 If more than one computer sends a job to the printer at the same time, the submitted jobs are placed in a queue.
 The jobs in the queue are printed one after the other in the order in which they are admitted in the queue until they are completed.

 Figure 8.15: A peer to peer network